 Does the film have yellow or rust-colored strips on one side and sprockets on the other?
 It’s possible that you have sound.

-There may be sound in your Super 8 films if the reel has a thin yellow or rust-colored strip alongside the reel next to the sprockets and a thicker yellow-colored strip on the other edge of the reel.
+There may be sound in your Super 8 films if the reel has a thin yellow or rust-colored strip alongside the reel next to the sprockets and ayellow-colored strip on the other edge of the reel.
 If this is the case then you have sound film with the potential of recorded sound.

 Please make sure you download the files to your computer.
 The preview link does not show the files best quality and might not have audio depending on your device.
 Downloading the files directly is the best way to view your home movies.